The complete grower’s guide to this killer strain

 3 – Fighting Bud Rot

 When it is allowed to develop, bud rot takes on a black or dark purple color.
-Eventually, the buds are dark and mushy.
+Eventually, the buds become dark and mushy.
 After you break open an infected bud, you’ll see the fungus located deep within the flower.
-The infection is caused by Botrytis cinereal, a fungus that attacks the inside of the buds and works inside out.
-It normally gets spread through strong winds and rain which help spread the spores.
-It infects plants through a wound (could be caused by plant training) and thrives in humid conditions.
+Botrytis cinereal causes this infection.
+It is a fungus that attacks the interior of the buds and works inside out.
+Bud rot usually gets spread through strong winds and rain, which help spread the spores.
+It infects plants through a wound (possibly caused by plant training) and thrives in humid conditions.

 4 – Keep Phosphorus Levels High

 When growing cannabis, you’ll need to ensure that your plants get plenty of Nitrogen, Phosphorus, and Potassium.
 There is also a myriad of secondary nutrients and micronutrients such as Magnesium, Calcium, Sulfur, Oxygen, Hydrogen, Carbon, Manganese, Iron, Zinc, Chlorine, and Cobalt, among others.

 While much of the attention surrounds Nitrogen, don’t forget the pivotal role played by Phosphorus, which is especially crucial in the growth of AK-47 marijuana.
 It is particularly essential for stem strength, early-stage root development, nutrient uptake, resistance to disease, flower formation, and yield.
 In other words, every aspect of your plant’s growth and development is dependent on the availability of Phosphorus.

 If your AK-47 plant has a Phosphorus deficiency, you need to treat it immediately.
 Symptoms include slow growth, purple stems, yellow or brown lower leaves, or leaves that have turned an unusual blue-green color.
 While your weed typically only needs significant amounts of Nitrogen during the vegetative stage, it requires Phosphorus throughout its life cycle.